 “Although unequal pay and career opportunities are obvious causes of dissatisfaction, more subtle problems, such as feeling isolated or misunderstood, can be even more powerful,” he argues.

 “One day, we may get to the stage where black lawyers quit prestigious law firms because they don’t have a work-life balance or black civil servants leave because they can’t stand the government – the very reasons why many white people quit.

 “But as long as the problem is your organisation’s underlying culture, you can’t kid yourself that you’ve even got past first base.”

-With BITC due to update its Race at Work report this summer, Ms Kerr notes that two of the biggest obstacles identified three years ago – lack of data and reluctance to talk about colour – continue to make their mark.
+With BITC due to update its Race at Work report this summer, Ms Kerr notes that two of the biggest obstacles to preventing racial discrimination in the workplace which were identified three years ago – lack of data and reluctance to talk about colour – continue to make their mark.

 Although mandatory reporting of the race pay gap is, she says, a crucial first step in formulating an action plan on diversity, it’s the second – the legendary British reserve – which is more problematic.